Top ranked special educational needs solicitors

 - Occupational Therapist

-Always look at each child/YP’s individual need in determining which professionals are appropriate to assess and provide advice in order to inform the EHCP either through a draft Plan or following an Annual Review.
-There may be other professionals who also need to assess the child/YP.
-We often see EHCPs where there is an outdated description of SEN in Section B, and this can also mean there is a lack of specified and quantified provision to meet those needs in Section F.
+Always look at each child or young person’s individual need in determining which professionals are appropriate to assess and provide advice to inform the EHCP either through a draft Plan or following an Annual Review.
+There may be other professionals who also need to assess.

-When reviewing Section F provision keep a look out for words such as ‘access to’, ‘opportunities’ and ‘high level of support’ which all show a lack of detail that is legally required.
-For each provision consider if it addresses the following:
+When reviewing Section F provision, keep a look out for words such as ‘access to’, ‘opportunities’ and ‘high level of support’ which all show a lack of detail that is legally required.
+For each provision, consider if it addresses the following:

 - What – therapy or other provisions are being detailed?

-- Who – will deliver this provision to the child/YP?
-Is this direct from the therapist or from a teaching assistant or teacher?
-Do they need to be experienced, trained or qualified in a particular specialism?
+- Do they need to be experienced, trained or qualified in a particular specialism?
 Also, is the support to be delivered in a group and, if so, how many in this group?

 - How often - will the provision be delivered?
 For example, daily, weekly, monthly?